elixir-no-nels/rbFlow-Germline/README.md

 ## Instructions for how to use the rbFlow-Germline slurm workflow on TSD
+Disclaimer: These instructions have been verified to work with singularity version 2.5.0 and on the TSD slurm cluster.
+Any other slurm setups and/or singularity versions may or may not work.

 ### Short instructions
 Create a tsv file, add information about the samples with either the example file [here](https://github.com/elixir-no-nels/rbFlow-Germline/blob/master/Inputs/input.tsv) or copy/paste the example below into a new file:
 ```bash